JM89/crash-courses/CrashCourse-API/README.md

 ## Pre-requisites

-* Visual Studio 2019 Community is installed (3.1 SDK installed)
-    - To check your install, run `dotnet --list-sdk` command
-    - If another version of the SDK is installed, syntax/template might be different
-* Docker is installed
 * curl or Postman installed
     - Postman collection to import: [postman_collection.json](./postman_collection.json)
 * At least one "Hello World" C# Tutorial completed